WHILL/Model_CR_Technical_Support/README.md

 Inquiries to Issues can be about Model CR hardware or general communication through [the libraries](https://github.com/WHILL/Model_CR_Technical_Support/blob/main/README.md#libraries).

+If the issue has been resolved, please close it.

 Comments on each library are also welcome at the repository of each library.

 ---